JoeBillingsley/JoeTheAverage.github.io/_drafts/2018-03-22-Modelling-NFV-Networks.md

 can give us the waiting time at each switch.
 We specify the service rates (μ) and the production rate (\beta) ourselves when we use the model.
 In order to calculating the waiting time we need to calculate the arrival rates (λ) for each of the network components.

-First it's important to understand that as the arrival rate is less than the service rate then the production rate from a switch will be the same as the arrival rate.
+First it's important to understand that as the arrival rate is less than the service rate then packets will leave from a switch at the same rate as they arrive.

 ### Server
-Since packets are evenly distributed over the VNFs then to calculate the arrival rate at each VNF, λ_vnf, we only need to calculate the arrival rate for a single VNF.
+Since packets are evenly distributed over the VNFs the arrival rate at each VNF, λ_vnf, will be the same.
 On average (n-1) VNFs will be sending 1/(n-1) * λ of a packet to our VNF each cycle so:

 λvnf = (λ · (n − 1)) / (n − 1)
      = λ

 ### Virtual switch
 The next level up, the virtual switch, is a bit more interesting.
 There are three places the virtual switch can receive packets from.

 1. It'll get all of the packets sent by the VNFs in the server.
 There are k VNFs in the server each sending λ messages.